Fablehaven (novel): Background and publication history

 Brandon Mull had wanted to become a fantasy novelist ever since reading The Chronicles of Narnia, The Lord of the Rings, and Harry Potter while growing up.
 As an adult working in the marketing field to support his family in Utah, he would secretly write fictional stories off-hours, a hobby he had since he was teenager.
 Mull eventually wrote the manuscript for his first novel and tried to have it published.
 While various publishing companies rejected the manuscript, it caught the attention of Chris Schoebinger, the public director of Shadow Mountain Publishing.
 Schoebinger liked Mull's writing style and suggested writing a different type of novel to him, which would become Fablehaven.

 Mull cites the three childhood books as his main influence on Fablehaven.
 The setting of Fablehaven is based on Mull's daydreams in Connecticut forests.
 As a child, he would daydream about fantasy creatures in the forests and think of an excuse of why those creatures would be in the forest; they lived in secret wildlife parks.
 Various other details of Fablehaven were based on aspects of Mull's life.
 The character of Seth was based on Mull's brother, Bryson, while Muriel was based on an Arabic word associated with witchcraft that translates to "one who blows on knots".

-Fablehaven took five months to write and was the first book written by Bradon Mull to be published.
+Fablehaven took five months to write and was the first book written by Brandon Mull to be published.
 Brandon Dorman is the illustrator and cover artist of Fablehaven.
 The book was released on June 14, 2006, with Shadow Mountain Publishing publishing the hardcover editions and Aladdin Paperbacks publishing the paperback editions.
 As of 2012, Fablehaven is available in more than 25 languages and territories.